droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 }
 ~~~

-This is corresponding to the example to search "Columbus" in the [tutorial][].
+This is corresponding to the example to search "Columbus" in the [basic tutorial][].
 Note that the request in `express-droonga` is encapsulated in `"body"` element.

 `fluent-cat` expects one line per one JSON object.
 So we need to use `tr` command to remove line breaks before passing the JSON to `fluent-cat`: